duckodas/FullDiscordBot/README.md

 - Custom colors for default the embed, accepted suggestions, and declined suggestions (Setup)
 - Accept or decline or just start the suggestion again (Commands)
 - Upvote or downvote a suggestion
+- Add and remove people from tickets
+- Create tickets and close or archive them!

 ## **Dependencies:**
 - NodeJS